Archery at the 2012 Summer Olympics

 The archery events at the 2012 Olympic Games in London were held over an eight-day period from 27 July to 3 August.
 Four events took place, all being staged at Lord's Cricket Ground in front of temporary stands built to accommodate up to 6,500 spectators.

-South Korea was the most successful nation, topping the medal table with three golds and four medals in total.
+South Korea was the most successful nation, topping the Olympic archery medal table with three golds and four medals in total.

 Competition format

-A total of 128 athletes competed across the four events: the men's individual, women's individual, men's team, and women's team.
+A total of 128 athletes, 64 women and 64 men, competed across the four events: the men's individual, women's individual, men's team, and women's team.

 All four events were recurve archery events, held under the FITA-approved 70-metre distance and rules.
 The competition started with an initial ranking round involving all 64 archers of each gender.
 Each archer shot a total of 72 arrows to be seeded from 1–64 according to their score.

 The ranking round was also used to seed the teams from 1 to 12, by aggregating the individual scores for the members of each team.

 Each event was then played in a single-elimination tournament format, except for the semi-final losers, who played-off to decide the bronze medal winner.